Testing at a Prometric Center is different from what you may have experienced in test-taking.

 A candidate who engages in irregular behavior or who violates test administration rules may be subject to invalidation of their examination.

 The specialist certification examinations are administered by computerized testing.
 The examination questions are presented on computers and candidates provide their responses using a mouse or keyboard.
 NBME works with Prometric to deliver these examinations domestically and internationally.

 The official exam time begins the moment that you enter your Candidate Identification Number online (the CIN number is located on your scheduling permit).

 There are approximately 200 questions on the exam.
-The seen-hour testing session consists of an online tutorial (up to 10 minutes), four 1 ½-hour test periods, an optional break after any section (up to 50 minutes), and a posttest survey if time is available within testing sessions.
+The seven-hour testing session consists of an online tutorial (up to 10 minutes), four 1 ½-hour test periods, up to a total of 50 minutes of optional break time that can be used throughout the testing session after any exam section block, and a posttest survey if time is available within testing sessions.

 No Returning to a Previous Section

 If you finish a section early you may not use the extra time for a different section of the exam.

 If you have remaining time, you will be asked to complete an on-line survey about the test administration.
 The purpose of the survey is to evaluate the test scheduling and delivery procedures.
 Your responses will be kept confidential, and the time you take to complete this survey will not detract from your allotted examination time.